- Code MGMT2001

 Upon successful completion, students will have the knowledge and skills to:

-- Identify, analyse and solve, within the context of economic sustainability, issues within a corporation that relate to its natural environmental and social sustainability
+- Identify issues that relate to the relationship between the corporation, its natural environmental and social sustainability

-- Develop appropriate policies and plans to address these issues
+- Develop appropriate policies and tactics to address sustainability strategies for the organisation

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.